cartheur/aiventure-ideal/README.md

 # aiventure-ideal

-Implementation of DEvelopmentAl Learning (IDEAL) Course | A lot of people seem scared by this code..Why?
-I don't know, seems harmless enough.
+Implementation of DEvelopmentAl Learning (IDEAL) Course | A shout goes out to Norbert Weiner for inspiration.

 ## Introduction to the embodied paradigm